 Support Services For Veteran Families (SSVF)

 SHELTER, Inc.’s Supportive Services for Veterans Families (SSVF) is one of 151 programs funded by the VA as part of a nationwide effort to end veteran homelessness.
-Under the SSVF program, the VA awards grants to private nonprofit organizations and consumer cooperatives to provide supportive services to very low-income Veteran families living in, or transitioning to permanent housing.
+Under the SSVF program, the VA awards grants to private nonprofit organizations and consumer cooperatives to provide supportive services to very low-income Veteran families living in or transitioning to permanent housing.
 Are you a veteran affected by COVID-19?
 Click here to learn how to get help!
 Or scroll down.

 We serve veterans who are at risk of losing their housing as well as those veterans who are homeless.

 The SSVF program provides eligible Veteran families with outreach, case management, and assistance in obtaining VA and other benefits.

 In addition, SSVF may provide time-limited payments to third parties (e.g. landlords, utility companies, moving companies, and licensed child care providers) if these payments help Veteran families stay in or acquire permanent housing on a sustainable basis.
-We work with Bay Area Legal Aid, which provides services consultation to veterans in areas such as housing, benefit acquisition, and discharge upgrades.
+We work with Bay Area Legal Aid, which provides services consultation to veterans in areas such as housing, benefits acquisition, and discharge upgrades.